adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. Every US president after the [Time Person of the Year](https://en.wikipedia.org/wiki/Time_Person_of_the_Year) list began have been on the list.
+Except Calvin Coolidge, Herbert Hoover, and Gerald Ford.
+Roosevelt was however the person of the year thrice.
 1. "Tennessee" has three consecutively repeated letters.
 1. *De nuages* is Clouds.
 1. "Lisa, if you don't like your job you don't strike.
 You just go in every day and do it really half-assed.
 That's the American way." - Homer Simpson